 What is an Eating Disorder?

-Eating disorders affect how individuals view and deal with food, eating and weight.
+Eating disorders affect how individuals view and deal with food, eating, and weight.
 There are several types of eating disorders:

-How is an Eating Disorder Treated?
+How is an Eating Disorder diagnosed?